-The only exception to this is within critical care units when unit wide airborne precautions have been applied.
+Critical care units may use some sessional PPE when unit wide airborne precautions have been applied.
 See Critical Care FAQs for more information.

 5.5 Safe management of Care Equipment

 Care equipment is easily contaminated with blood, other body fluids, secretions, excretions and infectious agents.
 Consequently, it is easy to transfer infectious agents from communal care equipment during care delivery.
 All care equipment should be decontaminated as per Table 4 below.